AONIEX/Portfolio/projects.markdown

 ![Mesh Cutting Gif One](Assets/MeshCuttingOne.gif)

-#### What i took away from this project
+#### My Focus
 My Core Focus in this project was the ability to edit the mesh during run time, slitting in two or more pieces, each with their own physics and collisions.
 I developed my skills on ray tracing using it to make the the mesh was cut in the correct postions.
-I originally it so the objects were cut in half then decided to go for a more complex rectangular shape however i am am more than able to create other shapes or custom cut outs with the approitate time.
-Another key focus was allowing the player to return the pieces they have cut out to the original mesh incase they made any mistakes or wanted to use this mechanic to move around areas they wouldnt usually be able to.
+I originally it so the objects were cut in half then decided to go for a more complex rectangular shape.

+#### Below are some of the main features used and what i learned:
 - Ray Tracing
   - Used figure out the position that the player wanted to cut the mesh, using it to calculate the start and end point of the chunk the player wanted cut
   - This was also used to figure out if the mesh was cutable or not